 What if you don't have THREE tins?

-If you don't have three tins, do not fear, just do one layer at a time.
-Once you have firmly pressed down a layer of Rice Krispie mix into the tin, run a sharp knife along the inside edge to separate the Rice Krispie layer from the tin.
-Turn it upside down and give it a tap, it should come free quite easily.
-You can now use the same tin for the other layers.
+Once you firmly press down a layer of the Rice Krispie mixture into the tin, run a sharp knife along the inside edge to separate the layer from the tin.
+Then, gently tap the tin upside down and the layer should come out easily.
+You can then reuse the same tin for the other layers of colour.

 We have been able to use this method without any setting time, but if your mixture looks too soft at first, place it in the fridge for 10 minutes before tipping it out.